++ ENGLISH VERSION BELOW ++

 The first team not to qualify is in 5th place, but as the status is passed on by a maximum of two places, no one will qualify again.

-If a person achieves a performance at an international tournament that is similar to the qualification criteria for pro status acquired in Germany, this person can also be awarded with the pro status.
+A person can also be awarded Pro status for an outstanding performance in an international tournament.
 The categories Open (Men), Women and Mixed count.
 The status can be recognized within 12 months of the tournament performance achieved.
 The pro status achieved will then be re-awarded or revoked for the following years in accordance with the regular qualification criteria for an existing pro status.

 The following placings are international qualification requirements:

-• Top 4 placement at the European Championship (highest division).
+- Top 4 placement at the World or European Championship (highest division).

-Recognition of pro status through an international qualification must always be requested individually by e-mail from the Tournament Operations Department (turnier@roundnetgermany.de).
-The e-mail must contain a reference to the corresponding tournament result and the full name of the person.
+Recognition of pro status through an international qualification must be requested individually from the Tournament Operations Department using the following form: Pro status application form.

 If a person plays in both the Women’s and Open categories, they must earn Pro status in both categories separately.
 The qualification criteria for the respective category remain the same as described above.